Wood species

 source: wood-database.com

-Because of its very good strength-to-weight ratio, Douglas fir is used primarily in construction as a structural material.
-It is used in the manufacture of timber frameas a roofing material (asphalt) and to obtain laminated beams.
-Due to its good resistance to abrasion it is used for flooring.
-It is recommended for making window frames and doors.
+Because of its very good strength-to-weight ratio, Douglas fir is primarily used in construction as a structural material.
+It is used to make timber frameas a roofing material (roofing battens) and for making laminated beams.
+Due to its good abrasion resistance it is used for flooring.
+It is recommended for window frames and doors.

-It is used for reforestation, as an ornamental tree, even adapting to lowland areas.
-Its pleasing shape, needles arranged around the branch and characteristic scent make Douglas fir a very popular Christmas tree.
+It is used for reforestation, as an ornamental tree, and even adapts to lowland areas.
+The pleasant shape, the needles arranged around the branch and the characteristic scent make douglas fir a popular Christmas tree.

 Douglas fir

-Do you want to know about the wood of a particular species?
-Search here, it is very possible to find them!
+Want to know about the wood of a particular species?
+Search here, you may well find them!

 About the author